 Hardware Firewall

-SonicWall is another powerful cybersecurity solutions company that offers both types of firewalls, software and hardware.
+SonicWall is another powerful cybersecurity solutions company offering software and hardware firewalls.
 The company makes hardware firewalls specifically tailored for small businesses, such as its TZ Series.
 Features such as the Network Security Manager, which displays all information regarding your network, and the SSL and TLS decryption schemes ensure all transferred data is encrypted.

-TZ series begins at $468 per year, and you can increase the subscription from one to three years, which will also increase the cost.
+TZ series begins at $329.60, and you can increase the subscription from one to three years, which will also increase the cost.

 WatchGuard